-He has since been responsible for many built projects in Europe, North America, China, South East Asia, Saudi Arabia and the UAE ranging from airports to masterplans and museums.
-In 1992, as director of Foster Hong Kong, he established the office there and led the design team for the new airport terminal at Chek Lap Kok.
+Grant has been responsible for many built projects in Europe, North America, China, South East Asia, Saudi Arabia and the UAE ranging from airports to masterplans and museums.
+In 1992, as director of the Hong Kong office, he led the design team for the new airport terminal at Chek Lap Kok.
 For six years he was based in Hong Kong, where his responsibilities also included the redevelopment of the Kowloon-Canton Railway Station along with office and headquarters projects in China, Malaysia and Singapore.